 Buying a motorhome is a huge investment.
-You are potentially going to be spending thousands of pounds on it.
+You are potentially going to be spending tens of thousands of pounds on it.
 It is probably the biggest purchase after a house that you will make.
-We are here to give you advice on buying your motorhome and what to consider.

 What type of motorhome do I want to buy?